natserract/backend-trainee/apps/node-ddd-ca/README.md

 A [Factory](https://culttt.com/2014/12/24/factories-domain-driven-design) is an object that has the single responsibility of creating other objects.
 In either case, when something has the responsibility for creating another object, it’s called a **Factory**.

+The factory pattern in DDD can be seen as a super pattern for the Gang of Four (GoF) creational patterns.
+The factory pattern is responsible for the creation of complex objects like aggregates.

 > For example, we might have a payment gateway Factory that should provide a class for accepting payments from customers to any one of many payment gateways.

 #### Why Is It So Important?